P.O.W.

 P.O.W.
 Life

 Paul Hildreth arrived at Stalag Luft I, or as he referred to it as ‘Barth on the Baltic,’ on August 1, 1944.
 Paul was P.O.W.
-No. 5019 and housed in North Compound 2, Block 1, Room 9.
+No. 5019 (with the number starting ‘5’ signifying that he arrived after July) and housed in North Compound 2, Block 1, Room 9.
 Each Block was a separate building.
 Room 9 housed 20 men and was small (about 16 feet by 24 feet) with cardboard insulation for protection against the bitter cold environment.
 The men called the room ‘City Hall.’
 American Army Air Force P.O.W.’s in North Compound were organized as the USAAF Provisional Group V. The editor of the camp underground newspaper called Stalag Luft I “the house that flak built” because it housed the pilots, bombardiers and navigators downed less by bullets than by flak.

-While interned at Barth, Paul and the other P.O.W.s were frequently startled by numerous rockets fired from the German testing center at Peenemunde, about 60 miles down the Baltic coast.
+While interned at Barth, Paul and the other ‘Kriegies’ (the name that P.O.W.s gave themselves) were frequently startled by numerous rockets fired from the German testing center at Peenemunde, about 60 miles down the Baltic coast.
 Peenemunde was the technical site where the future of weapons of mass destruction were perfected by rocket engineer Wernher von Braun, who later developed U.S. ballistic missiles and space rockets.
 Peenemunde was a target of Allied bombing while Paul was interned at Barth.

 Buildings in the compound as drawn by M.P.
 Hildreth in his Wartime Log, page 65.